Spin-orbit correlations and exchange-bias control in twisted Janus dichalcogenide multilayers: Spin-texture in twisted Janus bilayers

-where $t$ is a first neighbor hopping, $\langle \rangle$ denotes sum over first neighbors in a layer, $m$ denotes the onsite energy imbalance between the two sites of the honeycomb lattice, $t^\perp (\mathbf{r}_i,\mathbf{r}_j)$ parametrize the interlayer coupling,\cite{PhysRevB.82.121407,PhysRevB.92.075402,PhysRevLett.119.107201} $\vartheta^z_{ii}$ is the sublattice Pauli matrix, $\sigma^z_{s,s'}$ is the spin Pauli matrix, $\lambda_I$ controls the Ising spin-orbit coupling $\nu_{ij}=\pm 1$ for clock-wise/anti-clockwise hopping,\cite{PhysRevLett.95.226801}, $\langle \langle \rangle \rangle$ denotes second neighbors in a layer, $\lambda_R$ controls the Rashba spin-orbit coupling\cite{PhysRevB.82.161414} and $\mathbf{d}_{ij} = \mathbf{r}_i - \mathbf{r}_j$.
+where $t$ is a first neighbor hopping, $\langle \rangle$ denotes sum over first neighbors in a layer, $m$ denotes the onsite energy imbalance between the two sites of the honeycomb lattice, $t^\perp (\mathbf{r}_i,\mathbf{r}_j)$ parametrize the interlayer coupling,\cite{PhysRevB.82.121407,PhysRevB.92.075402,PhysRevLett.119.107201} $\vartheta^z_{ii}$ is the sublattice Pauli matrix, $\sigma^z_{s,s'}$ is the spin Pauli matrix, $\lambda_I$ controls the Ising spin-orbit coupling $\nu_{ij}=\pm 1$ for clock-wise/anti-clockwise hopping,\cite{PhysRevLett.95.226801}, $\langle \langle \rangle \rangle$ denotes second neighbors in a layer, $\lambda_R$ controls the Rashba spin-orbit coupling\cite{PhysRevB.82.161414} and $\mathbf{d}_{ij} = (\mathbf{r}_i - \mathbf{r}_j)\times \hat z$.
+An illustration of the different terms of the effective model of a Janus monolayer is shown in Fig. \ref{fig:fig1}e.
 For a conventional dichalcogenide system, i.e., non-Janus one, $\lambda_R=0$ due to the presence of mirror symmetry in the layer, and the Hamiltonian has $U(1)$ rotational spin symmetry.
 For a Janus system, $\lambda_R\ne 0$ breaks the $U(1)$ rotational spin-symmetry, creating a spin-momentum texture in reciprocal space.
 For the sake of simplicity, we take the same sign of $\lambda_R$ for both layers, which physically means the two systems have the same mirror symmetry breaking.
+The values of $\lambda_I$ and $\lambda_R$ are material specific, and can be controlled by choosing different dichalcogenide semiconductors\cite{PhysRevB.88.245436,PhysRevB.95.165401}.
+From the electronic structure point of view, the value of $\lambda_I$ controls the splitting at the K-point, whereas the value of $\lambda_R$ controls the momentum offset of the two spin channels.
+As a reference, $\lambda_R$ can reach up to 50 meV in WSeTe\cite{PhysRevB.95.165401}, and $\lambda_I$ can range between 1 and 100 meV in different dichalcogenides\cite{PhysRevB.88.245436}.
+Such parameters can be extracted from the spin-splitting of the electronic structure computed with first principle methods including spin-orbit coupling effects\cite{PhysRevB.95.165401,PhysRevB.88.245436}.
 In the single-layer limit, the model of Eq. \ref{eq:h0} captures the dispersion of a Janus monolayer in the presence of spin-orbit coupling.
 We finally note that this model captures mainly the electronic structure at low energies and that multiorbital Wannier models\cite{Pizzi2020} could be used to capture the physics at higher energies.